-- 1. Check that the blower motor speed terminal block is running the correct heating and cooling speeds. - 2.
+- 1. Check that the blower motor speed terminal block or the setting of the variable speed pulley is running the correct heating and cooling speeds. - 2.
 Check to see that clean, properly sized air filters are installed. - 3.
 Replace all service access panels.